buggyrace/buggy-race-about/docs/hosting/heroku.md

 of the branch you've specified (and we always make sure the head of the `main` branch is the latest working version).

+See also this information about [setting up nightly backups on Heroku](../running/database-backup#heroku-backups).